lxn1021/ML-Algo-Implementation/README.md

 ## **Coursera Online Course --- Machine Learning by Andrew Ng**

-The implementation of the course's assignments in Python (Some questions still unsolved.
-Will update from time to time).
+This repository includes the summary of fundamental Machine Learning algorithms taught by the course, and their implementation in Python (In the course, the algorithms are implemented in Octave).
+Some questions still unsolved.
+Will update from time to time.

 Below is the table of contents: